tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 ## 1 Introduction (non-normative)

-The BDQ standard defines a suite of Tests for evaluating biodiversity data quality.
 This document provides both normative specifications and explanatory guidance for the BDQ Tests.
-It defines how each Test is modeled using standard vocabulary terms and how conforming implementations are expected to behave under a range of conditions.
+It defines how each Test is modeled using standard vocabulary terms and how conforming implementations are expected to behave under various conditions.
 It also distinguishes among Test types (`Validation`, `Issue`, `Measure`, and `Amendment`), outlines the semantics of single- versus multi-record evaluation, and explains how `Parameters` influence Test behavior.
-Together, these sections provide the foundation for interpreting BDQ Test descriptions and implementing BDQ-conformant test suites and reports.
+The content here provides the foundation for interpreting BDQ Test descriptions and for implementing BDQ-conformant test suites and reports.

-Data quality is an evolving field, and there will always be additional tests that could be conceived.
-BDQ therefore focuses on a suite of Tests that has reached community consensus and that provides broad coverage of commonly used Darwin Core terms.
+Data quality is an evolving field, and there will always be "one more test" that we could conceive.
+BDQ focuses on a suite of Tests that have reached community consensus.
+By mapping these tests across key Darwin Core terms, BDQ provides high coverage for the data that researchers use the most.
 The BDQ framework is modular and extensible: communities may define additional Tests to address domain-specific needs, and future versions of the standard may incorporate new Tests as consensus and practice evolve.
 Within BDQ, Tests are applied in the context of the use of data (`Use Cases` via `Policies`), allowing users select and apply Tests relevant to their stated data quality needs.

 ### 1.1 Purpose (non-normative)

-The purpose of this document is to define and explain the BDQ `Tests` — the primary mechanism for evaluating the quality of biodiversity data in the BDQ standard.
+The purpose of this document is to define and explain the BDQ Tests — the primary mechanism for evaluating the quality of biodiversity data in the BDQ standard.
 This document describes the structure, types, and formal characteristics of the Tests, providing a clear and consistent specification that can be used by implementers, analysts, and quality assessors.

 ### 1.2 Audience (non-normative)